This scholarship supports postgraduate research students in the Department of Linguistics.

 a.
 Applicants must be currently enrolled in a higher degree by research in the Department of Linguistics at The University of Sydney.

 a.
 The successful applicant will be awarded the Scholarship on the basis of:

 I. academic merit,

 b.
-Preference may be given to applicants with no access to other sources of funding.
+Preference may be given to applicants experiencing hardship as a result of disruptions related to the COVID-19 pandemic and to those with no access to other sources of funding.

 a.
-The Scholarship will provide a one-off payment of:
+The Scholarship will have a maximum value of $1,500.

 c.
-The Scholarship is payable after receipt of Scholarship Acceptance Form.
+The Scholarship will be paid as a one-off payment after receipt of Scholarship Acceptance Form.

 d.
-The Scholarship cannot be deferred or transferred for another purpose.
+The Scholarship cannot be deferred or be used for another purpose.

 e.
 No other amount is payable.